nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 icon:setHoverFunction(hoverFunction)
 ```
-Whenver the icon gets highlighted or unhighlighted, the function set is called and a boolean is passed telling if the icon got highlighted or unhighlighted.
+A function that is called when the icon is highlighted and unhighlighted.
+The first argument passed is ``icon.hovering``.

 --------------------
 ### setTheme